O3Labs/utxo-splitter/readme.md

 3. open `main.go`
 4. edit `numberOfSplits` and `amountOfGas` and `network` variables to suit your needs.
 5. run it by `go run main.go`
-6. your will see the rax transaction hex string that is ready to be sent with `sendrawtransaction`
+6. your will see a transaction id and raw transaction hex string that is ready to be sent with `sendrawtransaction`
+7. send it and wait.

 ### Example result